Questions

 Is there a social aspect to the club?

-Oh yes, going for a drink after training is almost compulsory, we spend two hours trying our best to knock each other out, its only fair to go to the pub for a nice chat and a hug afterwards.
-We also like to have separate social events both within the club, in the south east region and nationally.
+Oh yes, going for a drink after training is almost compulsory, we spend two hours trying our best to knock each other out, it is only fair to go to the pub for a nice chat and a hug afterwards.
+We also like to have separate social events both within the club, in the southeast region and nationally.

 Are you part of a larger organisation?